Scatchell/thought-box/projects.markdown

 ---
 layout: page
-menuInclude: yes
-menuTopTitle: Projects
-menuSubs:
-- title: "[All Projects]"
-  index: 1
-  link: yes
-  url: "/projects"
-- title: Unbiased Search
+title: Projects
-  index: 2
-  anchorId: unbiased-search
-- title: "What Is COVID 19?"
-  index: 3
-  anchorId: what-is-covid-19
+subtitle: What useful things might you find here?
 ---

-This is a space where I will list some side projects I've worked on with some descriptions.
+This is a space where I will list side projects I've worked on with some descriptions.

-{:.anchor}
+<a name="unbiased-search"></a>
 # Unbiased Search {#unbiased-search}

 [https://unbiased-search.herokuapp.com/](https://unbiased-search.herokuapp.com/)